IRFM/IMASViz/doc/source/manual/getting_started.rst

 Running IMASViz from source
 ---------------------------

-The procedure below explains how to run IMASViz from source.
+The procedure below describes how to run IMASViz from source.

 Requirements
 ~~~~~~~~~~~~